Pituffik Space Base: Aerospace defense

-Thule is the location where the fastest recorded sea level surface wind speed in the world was measured when a peak speed of 333 km/h was recorded on 8 March 1972 prior to the instrument's destruction.
+Thule is the location where the fastest recorded sea level surface wind speed in the world was measured when a peak speed of 333 km/h was recorded on 8 March 1972, immediately prior to the instrument's destruction.

-Air Force Space Command from 1982 to 2019
+Air Force Space Command

 Thule became an Air Force Space Command base in 1982.
-Today Thule is home to the 821st Air Base Group, which exercises Air Base support responsibilities within the Thule Defense Area.
+The US and Denmark agreed to reduce the base to half its original area on 30 September 1986.
+It was home to the 821st Space Base Group, which exercised air base support responsibilities within the Thule Defense Area.
 The base hosts the 12th Space Warning Squadron (21st Operations Group, 21st Space Wing), a Ballistic Missile Early Warning Site designed to detect and track ICBMs launched against North America.
 Missile warning and space surveillance information flows to NORAD command centers located at Peterson Space Force Base, Colorado.
 Thule is also host to Detachment 1 of the 23rd Space Operations Squadron, part of the 50th Space Wing's global satellite control network, as well as operating many new weapons systems.
 In addition, the airfield boasts a 3047 by 42 m asphalt runway, with 3,000 US and international flights per year.

+The Dundas Peninsula, including Old Thule and Uummannaq, was relinquished by the US and returned to Danish jurisdiction on 20 February 2003.
 A delegation from the NATO Parliamentary Assembly visited Thule in early September 2010 and were told by the base commander that, at that time (summer), approximately 600 personnel were serving at Thule, a mix of mostly US and Danish active duty personnel and contractors.

 There is only a brief period each year in the summer when sea ice thins sufficiently to send supply ships to the base.
 The US sends one heavy supply ship each summer in what is called Operation Pacer Goose.

-Space Force Command from 2020
+Pituffik Space Base

-In 2020, Thule was formally reorganized under the control of the United States Space Force.
+In 2020, Thule Air Base was formally transferred to the United States Space Force.
+On 6 April 2023, Thule was renamed Pituffik Space Base, reflecting its status as a Space Force base and the native name for the region.